You know that feeling when sometimes you’re all fired up and focused to work. While sometimes, you’re too mentally tired to even do simple math.

 One of the big five personality traits is the scale of extraversion.

 If you fall more towards the introvert side of the spectrum, you’ll recharge by spending time alone.
 But if you’re more of an extrovert, you’ll recharge by being around people.

-Find out activities that fuel you.
+Find out the activities that fuel you.

-For extroverts, it could be having a meal with friends or family, doing small talks throughout the day, working in open workspace (but still having boundaries for no distractions while working), etc.
+For extroverts, it could be having a meal with friends or family, doing small talks throughout the day, working in an open workspace (but still having boundaries for no distractions while working), etc.